rentler/angular-rentler/src/instantiable/instantiable.md

 # Instantiable

-Services in angular are *singletons*.
+Angular services are *singletons*.
 Sometimes you don't want the same object everytime.
-The `Instantiable` mixin service allows for copies of an object to be created.
+The `Instantiable` mixin service allows for new instances of an object to be created.

 `Instantiable` has a single function `create(options...)` which creates a deep copy of itself with `options` also assigned to itself.

-Extend your object with the mixin:
+Extend your service with the mixin:

 ```js
 angular